mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/payments.md

 To start, you should have your Stripe account ready.
 If you don't have an account yet, [sign up here](https://dashboard.stripe.com/register).

 > In [Developer Preview](/product-lifecycle/dev-preview), Vonage will set up your payment gateway connector for you.
 [Contact us](mailto:pay.voice@vonage.com) to get it configured.
+Once this is done, continue with the following steps.

 Your application should have Payments over the Phone capability enabled.